AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56616-out-of-stock-simple-products-trigger-bundle-display.md

 ---
-title: 'ACSD-56616: Frontend display of bundled products during simple stock shortage'
+title: 'ACSD-56616: Storefront display of bundled products during simple stock shortage'
-description: Apply the ACSD-56616 patch to fix the Adobe Commerce issue where bundled products unexpectedly appear on the frontend when all associated simple products are out of stock.
+description: Apply the ACSD-56616 patch to fix the Adobe Commerce issue where bundled products unexpectedly appear on the storefront when all associated simple products are out of stock.
 feature: Products
 role: Admin, Developer
 ---
-# ACSD-56616: Frontend display of bundled products during simple stock shortage.
+# ACSD-56616: Storefront display of bundled products during simple stock shortage.

-The ACSD-56616 patch fixes the issue where bundled products unexpectedly appear on the frontend when all associated simple products are out of stock.
+The ACSD-56616 patch fixes the issue where bundled products unexpectedly appear on the storefront when all associated simple products are out of stock.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56616.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions